labdao/openlab-contracts/README.md

 ## Setup

-TO DO: add the Hardhat-sepcific instructions.
+TO DO: add the Hardhat-specific instructions.

 ## In Progress